DSG-UniFE/CyberChain/README.md

 ![gateway_topology](images/gateway_topology.jpg)

-The dynamic the test is focused on involves a starting situation where a node has TCP traffic allowed only on port 80.
+The dynamic that the test is focused on involves a starting situation where a node has TCP traffic allowed only on port 80.
-A new access rule imposes that only TCP traffic on port 443 is allowed, therefore it is required to remove the previous rule and then add the new one.
+A new access rule requires that only TCP traffic on port 443 is allowed, therefore it is required to remove the previous rule and then to add the new one.
-The entire time is given by the time for removing the first rule, and the time required to insert and apply a new access rule.
+The total time is the time it takes to remove the first rule and the time to insert and apply a new access rule.

 ### How it works